-A study conducted by PMI in 2016 indicated that roughly 14% of all software projects fail.
+A study conducted by PMI indicated that roughly 14% of all software projects fail.
 This suggests that while the software industry continues to grow exponentially, a good chunk of software projects and endeavors still don’t pan out right.

-When a company undertakes a software project, it’s usually of some importance.
-Given that, how can you make sure that your project doesn’t fail?
+So how can you make sure that your project doesn’t fail?
 In this blog post, we’ll explore four reasons why software development projects fail, how to hire developers that work for your business, and actionable solutions to help keep them going!

 1. Unclear or vague project requirements

 Defining project specifications is the first step in executing a successful project.
 However in their eagerness to please potential clients and close a deal, companies often overlook details that could derail a project down the line.
 In other cases, project requirements can be poorly communicated and completely misunderstood between parties.
 For instance, the client may require a developer who is proficient in coding in PHP and .Net.
 However, your understanding may be that the client is looking to hire a developer who is proficient in coding in PHP or .Net.
 See the difference?

 Detailed requirements not only help us define clear goals and objectives for completing the project, but also ensure that the end product meets the actual expectations of the customer.